VacheDesNeiges/Jellyfish-Idle/README.md

 This repository contains a work-in-progress jellyfish themed incremental game

 # Installation
-install the required dependencies, then run the command
+Install the required dependencies, then run the command
 ```
 ./build.sh
 ```